1. Bicom Systems

 By default, Asterisk uses Dialplan to route the calls to various other places.
 Dialplan information is located in several conf files (please check official Asterisk documents on this).

-To list complete dialplan in Asterisk run:
+To list the complete dial plan in Asterisk run:

 diaplan show